Bottle Shop Questions... Answered.

 WHAT'S ACTUALLY HERE?

 Beer to go!
-Apex Predator, Troublesome, and Tooth and Claw for sure.
+Apex Predator, Troublesome, Very Very Far, and Tooth and Claw for sure.
 We'll also have a stash of current seasonals and one-offs listed on our "Release" page.
 Best advice: follow us on BeerMenus for up to the minute inventory.
 We will often post updates to the Bottle Shop Twitter account as well.
 What's not available?
-A ton of samples.
+Lots of samples, sorry.

 We try to accommodate advance keg orders based on our production schedule.
-Half- and sixth-barrels of Apex Predator, Troublesome, and Tooth & Claw may be available depending on when you need them.
+Half- and sixth-barrels of Apex Predator, Troublesome, Very Very Far, and Tooth & Claw may be available depending on when you need them.
 Please utilize our Keg Request Form to start the process.
 Requests are managed on a Monday-Friday schedule.
 But if you need a keg in a pinch, we have 1/6bbls of Apex Predator on-hand at Mousetrap!
 And the taproom is open 7 days a week.

 ARE THERE TOURS?